OWASP/OdTM/docs/BASEMODEL.md

 * 'ContainsHTTPClientComponent' equivalents to 'isSourceOf some AgreesHTTPProtocol'
 * 'ContainsHTTPServerComponent' equivalents to 'isTargetOf some AgreesHTTPProtocol'

-To defined classes, like Agrees*, Implements*, Contains*, you can add different threats and their suggestions.
+You can add different threats and their suggestions to defined classes like Agrees*, Implements*, Contains*.

 ## Examples